-B. Qualifications of Employees:
+C. Qualifications of Employees:

-- 1. All employees must be physically and able to perform their assigned duties in a safe manner. - 2.
-Do not allow employees to perform work whose ability or alertness is impaired because of prescription or illegal drug use, fatigue, illness, intoxication, or other conditions that may expose themselves or others to injury. - 3.
-Operators of vehicles, hoisting equipment, and hazardous plant equipment shall be able to understand signs, signals, and operating instructions, and be fully capable of operating such equipment.
-Provide operating instructions for all equipment.
-Newly hired operators shall be individually tested by an experienced operator or supervisor to determine if they are capable of safely operating equipment.
-Retain copies of all operators licenses and/or certifications onsite.
+- 1. Physically and able to perform their assigned duties in a safe manner. - Do not allow employees whose ability or alertness is impaired because of prescription or 2. illegal drug use, fatigue, illness, intoxication, or other conditions that may expose themselves or others to injury to perform work. - 3.
+Provide operating instructions for equipment.
+Operators of vehicles, hoisting equipment, and hazardous plant equipment shall be able to understand signs, signals, operating instructions, and be fully capable of operating such equipment.
+Retain copies of operator licenses and certifications onsite.

-1.4 ACCIDENT REPORTING
+1.5 ACCIDENT REPORTING

-A. Reportable Accidents (per OSHA 29CFR 1904): A project reportable accident is defined as death, occupational disease, traumatic injury to employees or the public, fires, and property damage by accident in excess of \$100.
-Notify Contracting Officer immediately in the event of a reportable accident.
-Within 7 days of a reportable accident, fill out and forward to Contracting Officer an Accident/Property Damage Report (Form CM-22).
-Form may be obtained from the Contracting Officer.
+- A. Reportable Accidents: Defined as: death, occupational disease, and/or traumatic injury to employees or the public; fires; and/or property damage by accident in excess of \$100. - 1.
+Notify Contracting Officer immediately in the event of a reportable accident. - 2.
+Fill out and forward an Accident/Property Damage Report Form (CM-22) to Contracting Officer within 7 days of a reportable accident.
+Obtain form from Contracting Officer.